The Ultimate Guide to Covid Tests for Travel & How to Save Money

 ARTICLE Covid-19 testing for travel is confusing and changing constantly.
 This guide aims to help you understand all the different types of tests, and learn where to get tested.
-Also, we've assembled a collection of inexpensive covid tests for travel.
+Also on this page, we've assembled a large list of inexpensive covid tests for travel.

 There’s not much we can do about the frequency of the changes (that's out of our hands) or airline staff not knowing the rules, but let’s take a look at the types of co-vid tests that are available, and let me preface what I’m about to say, by reminding you that I’m not a doctor, nor do I play one on TV!